 - Complete and submit all sub-committee Chairs’ requests for project funds by utilizing CORDS’ online Project Request Form.

-Rationale: The Chair’s main responsibilities are to work with the Executive Committee members and to lead Executive Committee meetings.
+Rationale: The Chair’s main responsibilities are to work with members to ensure EMARC continues to evolve.

 Purpose: To assume the duties and responsibilities of the Chair in his/her absence.
 Work closely with the Chair to become familiar with the duties and responsibilities of the Chair’s position.
 Assume the office of Chair when the Chair is unavailable.